 For example: In honor of his late friend Garmt, Andrew started the Hot Pepper Challenge for ALS.
 Taking a cue from the famous ice bucket challenge, Andrew asked his friends and family to endure a pepper as hot as they could handle; the hotter the pepper, the less money they’re asked to donate.
 No matter what, each nominee must nominate three others to take the challenge.
 Thanks to a viral video that got more 1.4 million views, Andrew raised more than $25,000 for this cause close to his heart.

 Trigger shares with high-quality photos

-If you don’t have the time or the resources to create a video, high-quality photos that evoke powerful emotional responses can be used to help your campaign go viral.
+If you don’t have the time or the resources to create a video, high-quality photos that evoke powerful emotional responses can be used to help your fundraiser go viral.
 Get creative and brainstorm photo ideas that will whoa potential donors.
-An intriguing photo will force people to stop scrolling through their feed to find out more about your campaign.
+An intriguing photo will force people to stop scrolling through their feed to find out more about your fundraiser.